coughingmouse/Korean-Romanization/README.md

-# Mawse Korean Script Romanization
+# Maoose Korean Script Romanization

 Latin Transcription & transliteration System for Korean Scripts, made to be used.